 The Proceedings in the 20th Century

 The Proceedings of the Royal Society has been printed since early 1831, when it reported the activities (or ‘proceedings’) of the weekly meetings of the Royal Society.
-The first meeting reported was that for DATE 1830.
+The first meeting reported was that for November 1830.
 For the rest of the nineteenth century, it carried a mix of content: reports of meetings; annual accounts; summaries of papers presented to meetings of the Societies (similar to abstracts); short stand-alone papers; and occasional longer papers full of data, deemed insufficiently ‘significant’ for publication in the Transactions.

 Here, we present some overviews of the twentieth-century Proceedings.